Retiree Health Insurance

 - apply for Medicare Parts A & B through the Social Security Administration or online at www.Medicare.gov.
 Start this process 3 months prior to the end of your active coverage, if possible.

 - you may need us to complete a Social Security Request for Employment Information form if you or your dependent did not enroll in Medicare when you were first eligible.
 This will be provided to you by Social Security.
 Submit this form to Employee Health, Wellness and Benefits for completion.

-- submit a copy of your Medicare card (showing Part A & Part B enrollment) to Employee Health, Wellness and Benefits, as early as possible.
-This is needed in order to enroll you in the Medicare supplement plan.
+- submit a copy of your Medicare card (showing Part A & Part B enrollment) to Employee Benefits, as early as possible.
+This is needed in order to enroll you in the Medicare Advantage Plan.

 - If you have at least 15 years of VRS service credit (or are a disability retirement) you may be eligible for a VRS Health Insurance Credit.
 The credit is calculated based on your position and years of service and cannot exceed what you are paying for your health insurance (to LCPS and/or Medicare).
 You must complete a VRS-45 Form and submit it to VRS to disclose your health insurance premiums for the credit to be calculated.
 You must submit a new form anytime your health insurance premium amounts change.
 Health insurance credits will be included in your VRS pension payment.
 It is up to you to pay your premiums to LCPS or Medicare.